Akman13/trackajet/README.md

-# TrackerJet Project
+# TrackAJet Project

 ## Introduction
-TrackerJet is a flight tracking project created by a team of four developers using React and Google Maps API.
+TrackAJet is a flight tracking project created by a team of four developers using React and Google Maps API.
 The project involved working with the OpenSky API to fetch real-time flight data and displaying them on a Google Map.

 ## Organisation
 At the start of the project, we created a wire-frame and a Trello board to organise ourselves.
 We divided the workload based on strengths, and also on interest on which challenges we wanted to take on, with each member of the team assigned tasks such as UI/UX design, API integration, front-end, and back-end development.